INTRODUCING NEW DANCE INSTRUCTOR 2015-16: Melisa Smith

 Jennifer Cossey has more than 15 years of experience as a dance instructor and choreographer and has been teaching Durango students the art of Mexican Folkloric dance since 2004.
 Originally from Houston, TX, Jennifer moved to Durango in October 2003.
 Being so far from home at first was difficult because she missed family and friends, but she started teaching Ballet Folklorico de Durango the next year and has been actively involved in the Latino community since then.

-Starting at age four, Jennifer began learning Mexican Folklorico dance and has been doing it ever since.
-The dance group, along with El Centro Hispano Center, has introduced me to some really amazing people and most importantly has given me strong ties within the Hispanic community here in Durango, feels like family.
+Starting at age four, Jennifer began learning Mexican Folklorico dance.
+"The dance group, along with El Centro Hispano Center, has introduced me to some really amazing people and most importantly has given me strong ties within the Hispanic community here in Durango, feels like family".

-In 2005, I started attending Fort Lewis College.
-Being a new mom, a wife, and student was at times very challenging, but very rewarding.
-Graduating with a degree in Communications in December, 2008, Jennifer worked in Durango before joining the FLC radio station as KDUR Office manager.
+"In 2005, I started attending Fort Lewis College.
+Being a new mom, a wife, and student was at times very challenging, but very rewarding".
+Graduating with a degree in Communications in December 2008, Jennifer worked in Durango before joining the FLC radio station as KDUR Office manager.

-Having these great opportunities to give students another way to see Mexico and the rich culture that it offers is one of Jennifer’s greatest passions.
-Sharing her love for the dance is what she does best as she helps others explore Mexican folkloric dance and its heritage through lectures, music, dance demonstrations and lessons.
-She lives just north of Durango with her husband Stephen and son Robert.
+"Having these great opportunities to give students another way to see Mexico and the rich culture that it offers".
+Sharing her experience for Mexican Folkloric dance is what she does best as she helps others explore Mexican folkloric dance and its heritage through lectures, music, dance demonstrations and lessons.